intuition-dev/INTUITION/_doc/docs/index.md

 To go extreme serverless, we show how to use mbake with

 - Amazon Web Services (AWS) S3 HTTP hosting
-- Mounting software Webdrive so you can mount AWS S3 as a drive
+- Mounting software so you can mount AWS S3 as a drive
 - Google Firebase/Firestore

 ### Go extreme serverless in four steps (Tutorials):